Bessie/recipes/Midnight Bisciuts.md

 - Mixed nuts | 1/3 cup | sorted & chopped to taste

 Make a well in the dry ingredients & pour in the wet, then mix it all up into a sticky batter. \
-M ix in the chocolate chips & nuts.
+Mix in the chocolate chips & nuts.

 ## Baking